muratk5n/thirdwave/en/README.md

 up into pieces for computation and program that into the computer, much later.
 This is a different approach from using micro particles trying to build up to a system.
 As with many other things bottom up approach doesn't work, top-down design is necessary.
-High organization matters.
+High organization / design matters.

 ---